fkabreiddy/Tidal-Net/README.md

 //on top of Program.cs before your custom services

-using TidalApi.Web.IoC; //import this directory
+using TidalApi.Web.Core.IoC; //import this directory

 builder.Services.AddTidalWebApiServices();